Last Updated on June 15, 2022

-Health Choice Arizona wants you and your family to live a healthy life by making smart, healthy choices.
+Health Choice wants you and your family to live a healthy life by making smart, healthy choices.

-Eating right, exercise, getting shots for your children and following your doctor’s advice are part of living a healthy life.
+Eating right, exercising, getting shots for your children and following your doctor’s advice are part of living a healthy life.
 When you adopt a healthy lifestyle, you become a more positive role model for other people in your community and in your family, particularly children.
 As a parent, your healthy choices will teach your children to make healthy choices starting at a young age.

 Health Risk Assessment

-If you are a new member of Health Choice Arizona or if there has been a change to your health care (such as a hospitalization), one of our care coordinators will call you to ask you questions in order to assess your health.
-After the health assessment, if the care coordinator finds a health risk that we can help you manage, you may be offered enrollment in a health care management program which is designed to help you stay healthy.
+If you are a new member of Health Choice or if there has been a change to your health care (such as a hospitalization), one of our care coordinators will call you to ask you questions in order to assess your health.
+After the health assessment, if the care coordinator finds a health risk that we can help you manage, you may be offered enrollment in a care management program which is designed to help you stay healthy.

 Care Management and Disease Management

-Health Choice Arizona has a staff of nurses and health care professionals who may be assigned to help you and/or or a family member get the health care you need.
+Health Choice has a staff of nurses and health care professionals who may be assigned to help you and/or or a family member get the health care you need.
 Our staff works closely with you and your health care team.
 This can include your primary care provider, specialist, and, behavioral health team.
 This is a service that we offer to help you better understand your health condition, medication, or any other services you may need to promote healthy living.

 You may be eligible for Care Management or Disease Management programs if you: